Govt contained retail inflation at 6.2 pc despite biggest contraction in economy: Sitharaman | Business

 - India

-Finance Minister Nirmala Sitharaman on Friday said the Indian economy suffered the biggest contraction due to the COVID-19 pandemic, but the government has been able to contain retail inflation at 6.2 percent.
+Finance Minister Nirmala Sitharaman on Friday said the retail inflation was contained at just 6.2 per cent despite the Indian economy suffering the biggest contraction of Rs 9.57 lakh crore.

-Replying to a general discussion on the Union Budget in Rajya Sabha, the minister said, the Budget for the 2022-23 fiscal year, stands for continuity, brings stability to the economy along with predictability of taxation.
+Replying to a general discussion on the Union Budget in Rajya Sabha, the minister said the Budget for 2022-23 stands for continuity, brings stability to the economy and predictability of taxation.

-Compared to the performance of the UPA government during the global financial crisis in 2008-09, she pointed out that retail inflation was 9.1 percent during the financial crisis of 2008-09, while it is at 6.2 percent during the COVID-19 pandemic that has a bigger impact on the economy.
+Compared to the performance of the UPA government, she pointed out that retail inflation was 9.1 per cent during the financial crisis of 2008-09, while it is at 6.2 per cent during the COVID-19 pandemic that has a bigger impact on the economy.

-The minister said that the Indian economy suffered the biggest contraction because of the pandemic.
+The minister said the Indian economy suffered the biggest contraction because of the pandemic.

-She explained that the Indian economy suffered Rs 9.57 lakh crore loss due to the pandemic, compared to a loss of Rs 2.12 lakh cr during the global meltdown in 2008-09.
+She explained that the Indian economy suffered Rs 9.57 lakh crore loss due to the pandemic, compared to a Rs 2.12 lakh crore contraction during the global meltdown in 2008-09.

-Sitharaman said that the government is also encouraging startups which resulted in the creation of many unicorns during the pandemic.
+Sitharaman said the government is also encouraging startups and that resulted in the creation of many unicorns during the pandemic.

+She also said that there is no cause to worry because of different numbers of GDP in the Economic Survey and Budget documents, as it was a result of sources of data being different.

+About public spending, the minister said Rs 7.5 lakh crore spending will create jobs and employment creation is not limited to 60 lakh jobs from productivity linked incentive plan for 14 sectors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)